-“Companies will have access to an enormous flood of data that all these connected devices will generate,” said Mary J. Cronin, professor at Boston College, Carroll School of Management, and author of "Smart Products, Smarter Services: Strategies for Embedded Control."
-"But that data needs to be analyzed to understand more about customers and trends.
+“Companies will have access to an enormous flood of data that all these connected devices will generate,” said Mary J. Cronin, professor at Boston College’s Carroll School of Management and author of Smart Products, Smarter Services: Strategies for Embedded Control.
+“But that data needs to be analyzed [so we can] understand more about customers and trends.
 Companies will need to start using IoT data as part of their planning in order to stay competitive and to offer innovative new services and products.”

 “IoT has the potential to make the workplace life and business processes much more productive and efficient,” Cronin said.

-“Companies can track every aspect of their business, from managing inventory and fulfilling orders as quickly as possible to locating and deploying field service staff.
-Tools and factories and vehicles will all be connected and reporting their locations," Cronin said.
+“Companies can track every aspect of their business, from managing inventory and fulfilling orders as quickly as possible to locating and deploying field service staff,” Cronin said.
+“Tools and factories and vehicles will all be connected and reporting their locations.”

 IoT is the next big thing in your daily commute.
-The interconnectivity of mobile devices, cars and the road you drive on will help reduce travel time, thus enabling you get to work faster or run errands in record time.
+The interconnectivity of mobile devices, cars and the road you drive on will help reduce travel time, enabling you to get to work faster or run errands in record time.

-Today, the “connected car” is just the start of IoT capability.
-"AT&T, together with automotive manufacturers such as GM and BMW, are adding LTE connectivity to the car and creating new connected services, such as real-time traffic information and real-time diagnostics for the front seat and infotainment for those in the back seat,” said Macario Namie, vice president of marketing at Jasper Wireless, a machine-to-machine (M2M) platform provider.
+Today, the “connected car” is just the start of IoT capabilities.
+“AT&T, together with automotive manufacturers such as GM and BMW, are adding LTE connectivity to the car and creating new connected services, such as real-time traffic information and real-time diagnostics for the front seat and infotainment for those in the back seat,” said Macario Namie, former vice president of marketing at Jasper Wireless, a machine-to-machine (M2M) platform provider.

 In the future, IoT will integrate everything from streets to stoplights.

 “Imagine a world in which a city’s infrastructure installed roadside sensors, whose data could be used to analyze traffic patterns around the city and adjust traffic light operations to minimize or perhaps eliminate traffic jams,” Namie said.
-“This could save a few minutes, if not hours of our day.”
+“This could save a few minutes, if not hours, of our day.”

-“The Internet of Things will drastically lower costs in the manufacturing business by reducing wastage, consumption of fuel and the discarding of economically unviable assets,” Namie said.
+“The Internet of Things will drastically lower costs in the manufacturing business by reducing wastage, consumption of fuel, and the discarding of economically unviable assets,” Namie said.
 “IoT can also improve the efficiency of energy production and transmission and can further reduce emissions by facilitating the switch to renewables.”

-5. Completely remote mobile device management (MDM)
+5. IoT will enable completely remote mobile device management.

 “The iPhone or Android will increasingly interact with a whole range of sensors that you never see and don’t own, but which provide your smartphone with valuable information and act on your behalf through an app,” Richardson said.

 “Every business and every industry will be disrupted over the next 30 years,” Richardson said.
-“We’re seeing this now beginning with the regular old Internet.
+“We’re seeing this now beginning with the regular old internet.
 It’s being driven by data and large-scale efficiencies when you convert something to bits rather than atoms.”